itsBelinda/ENG5220-2020-Team13/README.md

 > For more in-depth usage instructions, please see the corresponding <a href="https://github.com/itsBelinda/ENG5220-2020-Team13/wiki/User-Guide"> wiki page </a>.

 ## Documentation
 An in-depth guide on the build and usage of the system, as well as detailed component descriptions and project management steps can be found on the <a href="https://github.com/itsBelinda/ENG5220-2020-Team13/wiki"> project wiki</a>.
-The API documentation created with Doxygen can be found <a href="">here</a>.
-[TODO]
+The API documentation created with Doxygen can be found <a href="https://itsbelinda.github.io/ENG5220-2020-Team13/doc/html/index.html">here</a>.

 ## Contributing to this project
 Do you like this project?
 We strongly believe in the power of Open Source, so there are many ways you could contribute to our project!